Leadership Bios

 Carol Barry-Austin is a founding member of the Coalition on Race and has dedicated her time and talents to the growth and success of the organization for over 20 years.
 She served as Chair from 2006-08 after serving on the Executive Committee since the organization’s inception and currently co-chairs the Schools Committee.
 Under her leadership, the committee has shaped community discussion regarding the Academic Achievement Gap by providing forums, parent advocacy workshops and Achievement Gap Study Groups.
 Carol is often cited for her consistent efforts on behalf of the youth of the community and her commitment to integration and fair housing.
 Her advocacy on behalf of students began early on with the PTA’s as President of the various schools her 3 children attended.
 She has represented the community throughout the region on panels to discuss integration and youth advocacy.
 Professionally, Carol served as a consultant for a New Jersey-based communications company and she spent fifteen years working for New York Telephone Company, designing and implementing communication systems for major New York corporations.
 Carol also shares her time with the Columbia High School Scholarship Fund, South Orange Civic Organization, and the Tuxedo Park Neighborhood Association.
 She and her husband have lived in South Orange for over 40 years.

-Robert Marchman has taken an active role in community life since moving to Maplewood in 1991.
-He is a founding member of the Coalition on Race and he has served as chair in 2004, 2017, 2018, and 2019.
-In June 2010, Robert joined the Financial Industry Regulatory Authority (FINRA), the premier securities industry regulator, as Executive Vice President and Head of the Market Regulation Department’s Legal Group (the Group prosecutes violations of market rules and federal securities laws).
-He served as the Executive Vice President/MRD Legal Section at FINRA.
-Prior to that time he was responsible for managing the New York Stock Exchange Regulation’s Enforcement Division and Regulatory Risk Group.
-Robert currently serves as the Senior Policy Advisor on Diversity and Inclusion, a newly created role within the U.S. Security and Exchange Commission's Office of Minority and Women Inclusion (OMWI).
-Mr. Marchman focuses on working with Commission divisions, offices, and advisory committees to develop and implement strategies to promote diversity and inclusion, both within the SEC and through external engagement with agency partners and market participants.
-He also assists the agency's ongoing efforts to promote financial literacy and inclusion in underserved portions of the investor community.
+Robert A. Marchman, Immediate Past Chair : Robert has taken an active role in community life since moving to Maplewood in 1991.
+He is a founding member of the Coalition on Race, where he served as chair in 2004.
+From 2010 until 2019, Robert was the Executive Vice President and Head of the Market Regulation Department’s Legal Group at the Financial Industry Regulatory Authority (FINRA), the premier securities industry regulator.
+Prior to that time, he was responsible for managing the New York Stock Exchange Regulation’s Enforcement Division and Regulatory Risk Group.
+In 2019 the Securities and Exchange Commission appointed Robert as Senior Policy Advisor on Diversity and Inclusion.
+In this newly created role within the SEC's Office of Minority and Women Inclusion (OMWI), he focuses on working with Commission divisions, offices, and advisory committees to develop and implement strategies to promote diversity and inclusion, both within the SEC and through external engagement with agency partners and market participants.
 Robert has had a long career in diversity and inclusion efforts in Corporate America and in nonprofits and has received numerous awards in recognition of his work to promote diversity management in the securities industry.
+Robert served on the Conversations on Race team and as Coalition on Race chair most recently for 3 years in 2017-2019, and again in 2024.

 Showing 1 reaction